freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1260.1

-Turns out I need some different font files for the website.
+Turns out you want some different font for the website.
 From here, create `roboto-bold.woff` in your new `fonts` folder.
 You can put the path in front of the filename of where you want it to go.

 #### HINTS

 - Use the "touch" command
-- Here's an example: `touch path/filename`
+- Here's an example: `touch <path/filename>`
 - The file needs to be created in the `client/assets/fonts` folder
 - Enter `touch client/assets/fonts/roboto-bold.woff` in the terminal
 - Make sure you are in the `website` folder first